awanderlyss/hangman/README.md

     You will recieve 100 points if you have guessed the word correctly and saved your life.

 #### As the Executioner:
-    You will recieve 100 points if your word is not guess and hung the Hangee.
+    You will recieve 100 points if your word is not guessed and hung the Hangee.

 # Play Again Screen: